Public eProcurement: Portugal

-Beginning in 2009 Portugal implemented mandatory use of electronic systems for public procurement.
+Beginning in 2009, Portugal implemented mandatory use of electronic systems for public procurement.
 The government has continued to utilize more pilot programs to continue the implementation of the program in Portugal and to establish the e-procurement process until the contract is awarded in a public procurement deal.
+The European Union's green paper (see above) refers to a study which compared a series of Portuguese hospital public works contracts let in 2010 following the introduction of electronic systems and a comparable set of contracts let via paper-based systems the previous year, and found that there was an 18% reduction in costs, attributed to the increase in competition due to the use of electronic systems.

 Ukraine

-In Ukraine the government established the Prozorro system in 2014.
+In Ukraine, the government established the Prozorro system in 2014.
 It was a major innovation for the government as they switched to a more transparent e-procurement system based on OpenProcurement platform.